-Founding partner Robert Ross won an astonishing $44.1 million verdict in April 2016 on behalf of a woman who suffered a brain injury as a result of a hemorrhagic stroke at a top Philadelphia hospital.
+Founding partner Robert Ross won an astonishing $44.1 million verdict on behalf of a woman who suffered a brain injury as a result of a hemorrhagic stroke at a top Philadelphia hospital.
 The outcome was the largest medical malpractice verdict in Pennsylvania in 2016, The Legal Intelligencer newspaper reported (read about the case).
 It remains the largest such verdict seen in the state in years.